NAPT Roadmap

 - Suggests improvements (e.g., use Uninstall-ADTApplication)

-- Warns about unknown fields at app level (e.g., deprecated
+- Warns about unknown fields (e.g., deprecated keys from old schema versions)

 Typed Config with Dataclasses